inngest/inngest/ui/apps/website/pages/blog/_posts/building-an-event-driven-queue.md

 ---
 focus: false
-heading: "Building an event-driven queue based on common standards"
+heading: 'Building an event-driven queue based on common standards'
 subtitle: The design decisions and architecture for a next-gen queuing platform
-image: "/assets/blog/building-event-driven-queue.jpg"
+image: '/assets/blog/building-event-driven-queue.jpg'
 date: 2022-06-14
 ---